Scott Cooper (director): Influences

 Thomas Wolfe and William Faulkner are literary influences.

 Films that have influenced Cooper include: Robert Altman's Nashville, Terrence Malick's Badlands, John Huston's Fat City and Peter Bogdanovich's The Last Picture Show.

 His principal film-making mentor has been veteran actor, producer and director, Robert Duvall.
 He and Duvall met on the set of Gods and Generals and struck up a friendship.
 Cooper was married on Duvall's 300 acre Virginia estate.
 The two appeared together in Broken Trail and Get Low, and Duvall produced and appeared in Cooper's film Crazy Heart, along with an appearance in The Pale Blue Eye.

-Personal life

-Cooper is married and lives in Los Angeles with his wife, Jocelyne Cooper, and their son Aria and two daughters, Ava and Stella.